Skip to main content

 When will this happen?

-Flyers will be mailed out between February and March 2025.
+Flyers will be mailed out between March and April 2025.

 Who is eligible to participate?

 If you live in the Coachella Valley for at least 30 days a year, you’re eligible!
-That includes seasonal residents like snowbirds and farmworkers—your voice matters, and we encourage you to participate!
+That includes seasonal residents like snowbirds and migrant farmworkers—your voice matters, and we encourage you to participate!

 How will HARC protect my data?